What is Iclusig?

 - Take Iclusig exactly as your healthcare provider tells you to take it.

 - Swallow Iclusig tablets whole.
-Do not crush or dissolve Iclusig tablets.
+Do not crush, break, cut, chew or dissolve Iclusig tablets.

-- If you miss a dose of Iclusig, take your next dose at your regular time.
+- If you miss a dose of Iclusig, take your next dose at your regularly scheduled time the next day.
 Do not take 2 doses at the same time to make up for a missed dose.

 - If you take too much Iclusig, call your healthcare provider or go to the nearest hospital emergency room right away.